davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

-In this chapter, we saw how to connect a Spring Boot, {pivotal-gemfire-name} `ClientCache` application to an {pivotal-gemfire-name} cluster that runs in a Docker container.
+In this chapter, we saw how to connect a Spring Boot, VMware GemFire `ClientCache` application to an
+VMware GemFire cluster that runs in a Docker container.

-Later, we provide more information on how to scale up, or rather scale out, our {pivotal-gemfire-name} cluster that runs in Docker.
+Later, we provide more information on how to scale up, or rather scale out, our VMware GemFire cluster that runs in Docker.
-Additionally, we provide details on how you can use {pivotal-gemfire-name}'s Docker image with Testcontainers when you write integration tests, which formally became part of the Spring Test for {pivotal-gemfire-name} (STDG) project.
+Additionally, we provide details on how you can use VMware GemFire's Docker image with Testcontainers when you write integration tests, which formally became part of the Spring Test for VMware GemFire (STDG) project.